KyleTaylorLange/StringTensionCalculator/README.md

 Ensure you have the `sass` and `typescript` packages installed in `npm`, which requires a node.js installation.
 Use node version `18.17.1` (which is the `LTS` version at the time of writing this).

+This project is using the `import` syntax for ES6 modules.

 ## Sass

+Any scss code is compiled into a css file in `./dist`, as defined in `package.json`.

-To compile the sass code to css, in the root directory of the project, use:
+To compile the scss code to css, in the root directory of the project, use:
 ```
 npm run build-styles
 ```

-To compile sass code while watching for changes, in the root directory of the project, use:
+To compile scss code while watching for changes, in the root directory of the project, use:
 ```
 npm run watch-styles
 ```